ise-view-Article Detail Bottom List

 Tell us about the range of Bacon Jams.

-With our Bacon Jams, we wanted to do something far more exciting with bacon and its incredible flavour profile.
+With our Bacon Jams, we wanted to do something more with bacon and its incredible flavour profile.
 It is a versatile product that is in the form of a thick sauce that can be used as a spread, dip or cooking sauce.

-We first came up with the Original Bacon Jam and then progressed into other delicious flavours such as Bacon Jam with Whisky, Bacon Jam with Stout, Bacon Jam with Wine, Bacon Jam with Dark Chocolate & Coffee, etc., and then the Asian Bacon range including Bacon Sambal, Angry Bacon, Firecracker Bacon, Sichuan Bacon, Naughty Bacon, which combine traditional Asian recipes with Bacon.
+We first came up with the Original Bacon Jam and then progressed into other delicious flavours such as Bacon Jam with Whisky, Bacon Jam with Stout, Bacon Jam with Wine, Bacon Jam with Dark Chocolate & Coffee, etc., and then the Asian Bacon range including Bacon Sambal, Angry Bacon, Firecracker Bacon, Sichuan Bacon, Naughty Bacon, which combine traditional Asian recipes with cacon.

 Five & Two is keen to work with partners to take its products to other markets.
 Its line-up of products, such as Bacon Jams, is free of preservatives, MSG, artificial flavouring and artificial colouring.